 Executive Director – Jim has served as the Executive Director of Disability Network since July 2003.
 Prior to his current position, Jim was the Interim CEO of the American Lung Association and Director of Governmental Affairs and Programs.
 He has worked in nonprofit leadership for over 25 years.
 Jim is passionate about social justice, and the idea that the human experience should be full and rich for everyone.
 He loves being outdoors, music and the arts.

 Independent Living Resource Coordinator - A Traverse City native, Courtney received her Degree in Social Work from Eastern Michigan University.
 She strives to utilize the “people first” philosophy she learned in school with everyone she meets.
 She is very happy to be back home, as she returned to the area in 2020.
 Her passion is advocating for others.
-Outside of work, she enjoys training and spending time with her service dog, Rolo, along with her cat, Rascal; writing, reading books and playing games.
+Outside of work, she enjoys training and spending time with her service dog, her cat, writing, reading books and playing games.
 She lives in the Interlochen area with her family.

 Employment Specialist–John graduated from Western Michigan University with a BA in Sociology.
 He has a passion for working with people with disabilities and has many years of experience providing them support in different ways.
 John is committed to the person-centered approach for program planning, support and services provided to people with disabilities.
 Prior to joining Disability Network, John was a director for an Independent Living Services program for people with developmental disabilities in Sacramento, CA. John and his family recently relocated back to Michigan from Auburn, CA to be close to family.
 He is very excited to be back in Michigan and happy to call Traverse City his home.
 John enjoys spending his free time with his wife and two kids.